 Types of annuities

-Here are a few things you should take into consideration regarding the upside and downside of fixed annuities:
+Here are a few upsides and downsides of fixed annuities:

-- Pros – The interest of your annuity is protected against loss.
+- Pros – Your annuity earns a fixed interest rate for the guarantee period.
 This is a great benefit when the market is volatile.

 - Pros – Relative to safe money, CDs and Bonds have long commitments.
 Annuities have protection from interest rates.

-There are several types of annuities that are available on the market.
-One of the main types of annuities is the variable annuity.
+One of the main types of annuities available is a variable annuity.
 Part of the variable annuity is a self-directed investment product, and the other part is an insurance product.
-The self-directed investment part of a variable annuity, known as the sub-account, allows you to decide how your contributions are invested.
-The amount of money you can earn in this sub-account depends on the performance of the investments you choose.
+You decide which investments—called sub-accounts—your variable annuity will buy.
+The amount of money you earn in the variable annuity depends on the performance of these investments.
 You can choose from a pre-selected list of mutual funds, bond funds, and money market accounts.
-You can also choose to be an aggressive investor, a conservative investor, or an investor that uses a combination of the two strategies.
+This allows you to control how aggressively you invest.

-The insurance aspect of a variable annuity means that the principal balance of your annuity will be paid to your beneficiary no matter how poorly your sub-account performs.
-For example, if you put $50,000 into a variable annuity and you pass away at a time when your sub-account is losing money, your beneficiary will still get a $50,000 death benefit.
-Since a variable annuity is considered an insurance product, all the interest, dividends, and capital gains are tax-deferred.
-You are only taxed when you begin to receive payments from the annuity at retirement or when you withdraw money before you turn 59 ½ years of age.
+The insurance aspect of a variable annuity often means that the principal balance of your annuity will be paid to your beneficiary no matter how poorly your sub-account performs.
+For example, if you put $50,000 into a variable annuity and you pass away at a time when your sub-account is losing money, many variable annuities guarantee your beneficiary will still get the original contribution—a $50,000 death benefit.

 Is a variable annuity right for you?